kunalgorithm/auth-server/README.md

 # auth-server
-A boilerplate server with authentication built with Node.js, MongoDB, Passport, and Express.
+An HTTP server with authentication built with NodeJS, MongoDB, Passport, and Express.
+The server provides endpoints for signing in with username and password, logging with in JSON web tokens using PassportJS's local authentication provider, and allows CRUD apoerations using the RESTful interface.

+Makes for a solid boilerplate for a Node backend.

 # Usage